 The group's goal is to make this group unnecessary.

-The first ghost bike was installed for Isai Medina
+The first ghost bike in Chicago was installed for Isai Medina

 Unfortunately, many others have been installed since.